"*" indicates required fields

 1: I am unaware of different perspectives and stakeholder needs.

-6: I have strong awareness of various perspectives and stakeholder needs.
+6: I have a strong awareness of various perspectives and stakeholder needs.

 1: I do not understand the link between problem definition and solution quality.

-6: I fully understand how clear problem definition enhances solution quality.
+6: I fully understand how a clear problem definition enhances solution quality.

 1: I do not value spending time to understand problems deeply.